 The area known as Krista Lane lying in Lot 1, Concession II of the former Township of Ekfrid was created in the early 1970's as an 18 lot development on the eve of the enactment of subdivision control across the Province.
 Lands were surveyed for a public road, although the road was never completely constructed (until recently).
 Seven of the original 18 lots were built before a comprehensive Zoning By-law was enacted by the Township in 1978 and further development prevented.
 In 2002, the Municipality of Southwest Middlesex entered into an agreement with the owners of the remaining undeveloped lots which lead to the installation of a municipal water supply, up-grading and extension of the then private road and assumption by the Municipality, drainage improvements and other matters.
+The development agreement was subsequently amended in 2014 to address matters including, but not limited to, the assessment of impacts to groundwater, protection of building foundations, storm water management, maintenance of natural heritage buffers, servicing, the removal of the wetland designation from the subject lot by the Ministry of Natural Resources and Forestry, and consultation with the Ministry of Natural Resources and Forestry regarding species-at-risk.
 The agreement provides for the development of the remaining lots subject to a further agreement with the owner of an individual lot prior to the issuance of a building permit.
 Until such time as an agreement has been entered into with the Municipality for the development of an individual lot, the undeveloped lot may be placed in a 'holding' type zone in accordance with the provisions of the Planning Act.
+As the undeveloped lots lie within the J. Thompson Wetland, a provincially significant wetland or PSW, any development thereof requires the approval of the Lower Thames Valley Conservation Authority in accordance with Ontario Regulation 152/06.